Dee-Sol/algorithms/Travelling_Salesman_Problem/README.md

  ### Problem Statement

- The travelling salesman problem (also called the TSP) asks the following question: *"Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?"* It is an NP-hard problem in combinatorial optimization, important in theoretical computer science and operations research.
+ The Travelling Salesman Problem (also called the TSP) asks the following question: *"Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?"* It is an NP-hard problem in combinatorial optimization, important in theoretical computer science and operations research.

  ### Solution

  Numerous algorithms have been proposed to tackle the TSP, ranging greatly in computational time and solution accuracy.
 The slowest approach (i.e. the brute-force algorithm) runs in O(n!) time while guaranteeing an optimal solution.

  This algorithm leverages off dynamic programming principles (top-down recursion and memoization) to solve the TSP.
+Its running time is considerably better (although still exponential) - for a set of size n, we consider n-2 subsets, each of size n-1, such that all subsets don’t have nth in them.
+There are at most O(n*2^n) sub-problems, and each one takes linear time to solve.
+The total running time is therefore O(n^2*2^n).

-As an additional optimisation, it utilises bit-wise operations (Gosper's Hack) for faster iterations via bitmasks.
+ That being said, as an additional optimisation, the implementation utilises bit-wise operations (Gosper's Hack) for faster iterations via bitmasks.

  ### Overview of the Dynamic Programming Solution